catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 .. _post: https://www.hastexo.com/blogs/syed/2014/08/05/orchestrating-highly-available-load-balancers-openstack-heat

-We will be using two different methods to setup this stack.
-Initially we will use the ``openstack`` command line tool to complete the setup manually.
-We will then replicate the manual configuration using a ``heat`` template to instantiate the same stack automatically.
+You will be using two different methods to set up this stack.
+Initially you will use the ``openstack`` command line tool to complete the setup manually.
+You will then replicate the manual configuration using a ``heat`` template to instantiate the same stack automatically.

 .. note::

-  Due to some functionality not yet being available in the ``openstack`` command line tool it is still necessary to use the ``neutron`` & ``nova`` tools for certain operations.
+  Due to some functionality not yet being available in the ``openstack`` command line tool, it is still necessary to use the ``neutron`` & ``nova`` tools for certain operations.

 Virtual Router Redundancy Protocol
 ==================================
 `VRRP`_ provides hardware redundancy and automatic failover for routers.
 It allows specifying a virtual router which maps to two or more physical routers.
-Individual VRRP router instances share an IP address but at any time, only one of the instances is the master (active), the other instances are backups and will not respond using the virtual address.
+Individual VRRP router instances share an IP address, but at any time, only one of the instances is the master (active); the other instances are backups and will not respond using the virtual address.
 If the master fails, one of the backups is elected as the new master and will begin to respond on the virtual address.

-Instances use priorities from 1 (lowest) through 255 (highest), devices running VRRP dynamically elect master and backup routers based on their respective priorities.
+Instances use priorities from 1 (lowest) to 255 (highest).
+Devices running VRRP dynamically elect master and backup routers based on their respective priorities.
 Only the router that is acting as the master sends out VRRP advertisements at any given point in time.
-The master router sends advertisements to backup routers at regular intervals (default 1 second).
+The master router sends advertisements to backup routers at regular intervals (default is every second).
 If a backup router does not receive an advertisement for a set period, the backup router with the next highest priority takes over as master and begins forwarding packets.

 VRRP instances communicate using packets with multicast IP address 224.0.0.18